Jewellery Mavericks: An interview with Gem Breakfast

 It really started when I got engaged.
-My engagement ring is an Asscher cut and once I received it – I was in love!
+I received an Asscher cut engagement ring – I fell in love!
 From there I spent hours upon hours learning about the cut, and different ways to set it.
 It really ignited my interest in fine jewellery.
 In doing my research I discovered so many cool indie jewellers on Instagram and I think I was hooked for life!

 You can wear only one piece of jewellery for the rest of your life, what piece do you choose and why?